 Bromeliads are very popular plants.
-They are native to tropical regions of North and South America.
+They are native to tropical regions of North, Central, and South America.
 Typical of tropical plants, Bromeliads like warm temperatures and high humidity.
 They are easy to grow, indoors or out.
-Bromeliad houseplants are popular.
+Most people grow them as houseplants.
+One of the benefits of growing them indoors is that they purify the air.
+Bromeliads are among the most popular types of houseplants.
 They do not need a lot of fertilizer or sunlight.
 When growing Bromeliads indoors, mist the leaves frequently to keep them healthy.
+Our guide on “How to grow Bromeliad Houseplants” will help you to easily grow this beautiful plant.

-Bromeliad plants produce flowers toward the end of their life cycle.
-Flowers come in a wide variety of colors, depending upon variety. it is easy to force them to bloom indoors.
+Bromeliad plants produce flowers once toward the end of their life cycle.
+Flowers come in a wide variety of colors, depending upon variety.
+Some but not all varieties have fragrant blooms.
+It is easy to force them to bloom indoors.
 Simply, place the plant and an apple in a bag for several days.
 The apple emits ethylene, promoting flower buds.

 Flower Colors: Green. orange, purple, red, and yellow.